ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 }
 </code-example>

-Here our stream is created from the `document` `click` event, without any action that need to be dispatched.
+Here the stream is created from the `document` `click` event, without any additional action that needs to be dispatched.